bowman2001/hugo-mod-katex/README.md

 There are two strategies to include the library: fetch it from the **public CDN** or **self-served**.

 At the moment the module is self-serving.
-The LaTeX fonts include only WOFF and WOFF2, but their size is still considerable.
+Only WOFF and WOFF2 fonts are included because TTF seems outdated to me.

+## Syntax

-## Inline LaTeX
+### Inline LaTeX

 LaTeX notation surrounded by the dollar sign `$` or parens with two preceding backslashes (`\\(` and `\\)`) get rendered in line with the surrounding text.
 But there are two caveats: